DoxyPEP

 • Safe to use alongside other medications such as HIV PrEP, HIV medications, hormones, and blockers.

-Does it protect me from all STIs?
+Does it protect against all STDs?

-You’ll need HIV PrEP or PEP to protect yourself from HIV.
+• You’ll need HIV PrEP or PEP to protect yourself from HIV.

 Is DoxyPEP right for me?